cardano-foundation/CIPs/CIP-0085/README.md

 ### Implementation Plan

 This plan will be implemented by Michael Peyton Jones and the Plutus Core team with assistance from the Ledger team.
-The changes will be in the "PlutusV3" ledger language at the earliest, and it is not clear which ledger era or hard fork this will arrive in.
+The changes will be in the `PlutusV3` ledger language at the earliest, which will probably arrive in the Conway ledger era.

 ## Appendices